6. Klesse College of Engineering and Integrated Design

 Certificate in Data Center Design

-The certificate program in Data Center Design is designed so that students in mechanical, civil, and electrical engineering disciplines will take all the required courses in their disciplines, then, take additional courses from other majors (options A, B and C shown below).
+The certificate program in Data Center Design is designed so that students in mechanical, civil, and electrical engineering disciplines will take all the required courses in their disciplines, then take additional courses from other majors (options A, B, and C shown below).
 For instance, in order to be certified, a mechanical engineering student not only has to satisfy the mechanical engineering degree requirements, but also needs to complete courses in option A, shown below.
 All students must satisfy the prerequisites for courses in the option before registering for courses.
-Regardless of the option, all participating students must complete a 3 semester credit hour data center design project.
-The following exhibits the description of the project:
+Regardless of the option, all participating students must complete a 3 semester credit hour data center design project, EGR 4953.
+This is the course description:

 The goal of this course is to provide the student with a broad overview of the application of technical course material and to utilize that knowledge in completion of an approved data center project.
 The scope of the project encompasses all of the requisite phases in planning for a system deployment into a data center.
 The phases are: planning, requirement analysis, facility design and installation, system deployment, check out and transitioning to operations.
 Students should propose the projects, an advisor will be assigned (either from UTSA or industry), and the project will be evaluated as the principal element of the student’s grade.
 Additionally, the course will include field trips to data centers, and guest lecturers to be provided.
 Some examples of the lecture topics include: Information Technology set up considerations, PSC management and systems monitoring, fire protection/detection at room and cabinet level, future power projections for servers and high performance computers, future cooling applications, physical security measures, etc. Successful course completion includes completing a class project and project presentation.